Clare (Dáil constituency): 1968 by-election

 Following the death of Fine Gael TD William Murphy, a by-election was held on 14 March 1968.
 The seat was won by the Fianna Fáil candidate Sylvester Barrett.
 The surplus votes of the elected candidate were distributed after being declared elected because there was a possibility another candidate could have reached the threshold of a third of a quota which would have meant their election deposit was returned to them.

 1965 general election

-The reason for the third count was a possibility of a candidate reaching a third of the quota in order to save their deposit.
+The reason for the third count was the possibility of a candidate reaching a third of the quota in order to save their deposit.

 1961 general election

 1959 by-election

 Following the election of Éamon de Valera as President of Ireland, a by-election was held on 22 July 1959.
 The seat was won by the Fianna Fáil candidate Seán Ó Ceallaigh.

 1957 general election

 The third count occurred because there was the possibility that surplus votes of elected candidates could have resulted in another candidate reaching the threshold of a third of a quota which would have meant their election deposit was returned to them.